-For all those that haven’t heard or attended, their is this underground party scene full of rainbow colors and aromas of fresh herb filling the air!
+For all those that haven’t heard or attended, there is this underground party scene full of rainbow colors and aromas of fresh herb filling the air!
 Haha, just kidding, well not really.
-It’s a salad in a jar party, where yes rainbow colored produce is overflowing on the tables and fresh herbs, nut’s, seed, and a ton of other good-for-you ingredients are all around.
+It’s a salad in a jar party, where yes rainbow-colored produce is overflowing on the tables and fresh herbs, nuts, seeds, and a ton of other good-for-you ingredients are all around.

 A Salad In A Jar Party!